martyf1y/VideoAnnotation/README.txt

 This application allows you to simple make text annotations to HQ videos.
 It is more of a concept than a fully functioning tool so there may be a few bugs.
-The code uses an Haddon called ofxAVFVideoPlayer but has been modified to include certain functions.
+The code uses an addon called ofxAVFVideoPlayer but has been modified to include certain functions.

 It includes things like autosaving every minute and slowing down the speed of video.